brains-and-beards/mimic-docs/basics/api-forwarding.md

 ![API Forwarding Exampre Project](../Images/api_forwarding_example_project.png 'API Forwarding Exampre Project')

-During the set up process you must add the information about the real API service, in this case you can set:
+During the set up process you must add the information about the real API service and you can specify the **URL prefix** in a simple string format: `restcountries.eu/rest/v2/`.
+The prefix is made up of 3 main components:

-- _Domain_ : restcountries.eu
+- _Domain_ : `restcountries.eu`
-- _Path_ : /rest/v2/
+- _Path_ : the path is set to `/rest/v2/` because all the endpoints have this path in their URLs

-You can leave empty the **port** field becasue there is not any information about it.
-The **path** is set to `/rest/v2/` because all the endpoints have this path in their URLs.
+- _Port_ : the port is not defined in our case becasue there is not any information about it

 Clicking on **Add Project** your _countries_ project is ready and it is running.